thebergamo/react-native-fbsdk-next/README.md

     If you’re also using App Tester for internal releases, you’ll need to run the same command for the SHA-1 from **Release** > **Internal app sharing** > **Internal test certificate** and save that hash as well.

     Once you have your hashes, return [here](https://developers.facebook.com/docs/facebook-login/android#6--provide-the-development-and-release-key-hashes-for-your-app) and enter them under **Key Hashes**.

+  9. You are forced to use the `limited` option when trying to login in iOS.
+Although, the official documentation has nothing to say about this issue, the permission `App Tracking Transparency` is required to use the non-limited/default login in iOS devices (NOTE: it works fine in android without the permission).
+Ask for this permission and if the user allows it, the default facebook login page will open.
+If this permission is disabled, then the limited version of login will be opened which makes the Graph API endpoints unusable.

 ## Usage